These documents are expected to be published during 2023:

 EWMA Collaboration with the Journal of Wound Care

-All EWMA Documents are available for download from the JWC website as well as the EWMA website.
+The EWMA Documents are available for download from the EWMA website.
 The documents are available free of charge.

-If you wish to submit an article for the Journal of Wound Care, please download their author guidelines.
+If you wish to submit an article for the Journal of Wound Management (JOWM), please download the JOWM author guidelines.